-We have previously reported on the development of children of a community sample of mothers with social anxiety disorder (also known as social phobia), along with a non-anxious control group, whom we studied from birth to two years.
-The assessments made at two, 10 and 14 months focused on both infant temperamental vulnerability and mother-infant interactions, the latter assessed during the potential social challenge of an unfamiliar adult making an approach and then engaging with the infant.
-These observations had shown that during a period of mother-infant engagement before the stranger's entry, socially anxious mothers were just as sensitive towards their infant as were non-anxious control mothers (Murray et al., 2007).
-During the stranger episode, however, the anxious mothers' difficulties became clearer: compared to control mothers, those with Social Anxiety Disorder displayed more behavioral manifestations of anxiety, and showed less encouragement to their infant to respond positively to the stranger.
-Consistent with the wider literature, these patterns of maternal responsiveness were, in turn, predictive of reduced infant social responsiveness to, and increased avoidance of the stranger, and, together with infant temperamental vulnerability, they mediated the association between the maternal disorder and infant outcome (Murray et al., 2007, 2008).
+We previously reported on the development of children of a community sample of mothers with SAnxD (also known as social phobia), along with a nonanxious control group, whom we studied from birth to 2 years.
+The assessments made at 2, 10, and 14 months focused on both infant temperamental vulnerability and mother-infant interactions, the latter assessed during the potential social challenge of an unfamiliar adult making an approach and then engaging with the infant.
+These observations had shown that during a period of mother-infant engagement before the stranger's entry, socially anxious mothers were just as sensitive toward their infant as were nonanxious control mothers (Murray, Cooper, Creswell, Schofield, & Sack, 2007).
+During the stranger episode, however, the anxious mothers' difficulties became clearer: Compared to control mothers, those with SAnxD displayed more behavioral manifestations of anxiety and showed less encouragement to their infant to respond positively to the stranger.
+Consistent with the wider literature, these patterns of maternal responsiveness were, in turn, predictive of reduced infant social responsiveness to and increased avoidance of the stranger, and together with infant temperamental vulnerability, they mediated the association between the maternal disorder and infant outcome (Murray et al., 2007, 2008).

-When the children were four-five years old, families were seen for a series of assessments around the children's transition to school.
-Among these, and before the school start, we used a Doll Play procedure to examine child representations.
-We found that the children of mothers with social anxiety were significantly more likely to have negative representations of going to school than children of non-anxious mothers (Pass et al., 2012).
-Notably, such negative representations predicted teacher reports of internalizing problems at the end of the first school term.
+When the children were 4 to 5 years old, families were seen for a series of assessments around the children's transition to school.
+Among these, and before the school start, we used a doll play (DP) procedure to examine child representations.
+We found that the children of mothers with social anxiety were significantly more likely to have negative representations of going to school than children of nonanxious mothers (Pass, Arteche, Cooper, Creswell, & Murray, 2012).
+Such negative representations predicted teacher reports of internalizing problems at the end of the first school term.
 What we have not previously reported are the maternal and child predictors of these negative representations about school.
-In the current paper, therefore, we examine this issue, but also widen our enquiry to include a broader range of child anxiety outcomes.
-Specifically, we address the following questions: i) whether maternal Social Anxiety Disorder affects the way in which mothers communicate the meaning of the potentially challenging event of starting school, using a conversational narrative task, ii) whether maternal narratives about school predict the children's Doll Play representations of the school experience, as well as child internalizing problems and Social Anxiety Disorder, and iii) whether mothers' narratives account for any associations between maternal anxiety and these child outcomes.
-As noted, during our investigation of these children in infancy, we had assessed their BI, and we also assessed the quality of attachment to the mother.
-In the present investigation, therefore, we were also able to address the question of the contribution of these early child characteristics to maternal narratives, as well as to the children's outcomes.
-Specifically, we examined whether BI and attachment insecurity were associated with more adverse maternal interactions and child outcomes, and also whether these child characteristics moderated, and in this case make the child more vulnerable to, any negative effects of maternal social anxiety and narratives on child functioning.
+In the current paper, we examine this issue and widen our inquiry to include a broader range of child anxiety outcomes.
+We address the following questions: (a) whether maternal SAnxD affects the way in which mothers communicate the meaning of the potentially challenging event of starting school, using a conversational narrative task; (b) whether maternal narratives about school predict the children's DP representations of the school experience as well as child internalizing problems and SAnxD; and (c) whether mothers' narratives account for any associations between maternal anxiety and these child outcomes.
+During our investigation of these children in infancy, we had assessed their BI, and we also assessed the quality of attachment to their mothers.
+In the present investigation, therefore, we were also able to address the question of the contribution of these early child characteristics to maternal narratives as well as to the children's outcomes.
+We examined whether BI and attachment insecurity were associated with more adverse maternal interactions and child outcomes and also whether these child characteristics moderated, and in this case make the child more vulnerable to, any negative effects of maternal social anxiety and narratives on child functioning.

-In order to obtain naturalistic maternal narratives about their child's forthcoming school experience, we used a picture book as a prompt.
-Picture books are commonly used by parents with their pre-school children, and this method is particularly effective in eliciting parental talk concerning emotions and cognitions with children of this age (Dyer, Shatz, & Wellman, 2000).
-Thus, two months before the child attended school, we asked the study mothers to relate a narrative to their child about the forthcoming event, using a picture book depicting a child who was starting school.
+In order to obtain naturalistic maternal narratives about the child's forthcoming school experience, we used a picture book as a prompt.
+Picture books are commonly used by parents with their preschool children, and this method is particularly effective in eliciting parental talk concerning emotions and cognitions with children of this age (Dyer, Shatz, & Wellman, 2000).
+Thus, 2 months before the child attended school, we asked the study mothers to relate a narrative to their children about the forthcoming event, using a picture book depicting a child who was starting school.